 - Use a neck roll or wedge: one of the roles of wearing a neck roll is to reduce the opening between your neck and the helmet.
-The narrower the opening, the less the turbulence around your neck.
+The narrower the opening, the less turbulence around your neck.

-Final Thoughts: Are Full-Face / Full Coverage Helmets Quieter than Flip Up Modular Helmets?
+Final Thoughts: Are Full-Face / Full Coverage Helmets Quieter than Flip-Up Modular Helmets?

 Yes, full-face helmets are quieter than modular helmets.
 This is because they have a better aerodynamic design.
 The full-face model is one-piece construction.
 It lacks the flip-up components that cause increased wind resistance and turbulence.

 Modular helmets come with flip-up components that create more turbulence.
 Increased turbulence leads to a higher noise level.
-In some cases, the hinge and lock system can become loose and create openings that further elevates the noise level.
+In some cases, the hinge and lock system can become loose and create openings that further elevate the noise level.

 However, a high-end modular helmet can be quieter, especially when compared to a cheap full-face.
 Noise reduction features and a better aerodynamic design can make modular helmets just as quiet as full-face helmets.

 The Safety Of Full-Face Motorcycle Helmets, Open-Face, And Modular Styles